 - Documentation of your English language skills (minimum level B2 of the Common European Framework of Reference for Languages)

-- For applicants with a university degree obtained in a country that is not in the Bologna process, documentation of a successfully passed GRE test with at least 155 points (Verbal Reasoning and Quantitative Reasoning score)
+- For applicants with a university degree obtained in a country that is not in the Bologna process, documentation of a successfully passed GRE test with at least 155 points (Verbal Reasoning and Quantitative Reasoning score).
+Our GRE Designated Institution (DI) Code is 4527.

 For details, please see the admission regulations.